 Did you have a mentor?

-My first mentor worked at Progressive when I was in school.
-Her being a black woman in not only a leadership position, but at a really big company and being in STEM, was something that was very rare.
+My first mentor worked at Progressive Insurance Company when I was in school.
+Her being a black woman and not only a leadership position, but at a really big company and being in STEM, was something that was very rare.

 What would you have wanted to hear about the promise of STEM as a young person?

 That it’s OK to not know everything immediately.
 You don’t have to be intimidated because some people might know more than you, because they’ve been given more opportunities than you were.